dmuth/docker-in-vagrant/README.md

 If you are trying to do stuff with many containers at once, you may need a higher [MaxStartups value](https://stackoverflow.com/questions/4812134/in-sshd-configuration-what-does-maxstartups-103060-mean) in `/etc/ssh/sshd_config`.
 By default it is set to `100:30:100`, which should handle most cases, but if the value needs to be increased, just be sure to run `systemctl restart sshd` after doing so.

-## FAQ: Will Splunk Work?
+## FAQ: Are there bugs?

-Probably not.
+Unfortunately, yes.
+There seem to be some low-level filesystem issues that trip up a few things.
+In detail:

+### Splunk Lab Issues

 I tried spinning up an instance of [Splunk Lab](https://github.com/dmuth/splunk-lab), and saw no logs making it into Splunk and plenty of these errors:

 ```
 11-15-2022 01:45:31.042 +0000 ERROR StreamGroup [217 IndexerTPoolWorker-0] - failed to drain remainder total_sz=24 bytes_freed=7977 avg_bytes_per_iv=332 sth=0x7fb586dfdba0: [1668476729, /opt/splunk/var/lib/splunk/_internaldb/db/hot_v1_1, 0x7fb587f7e840] reason=st_sync failed rc=-6 warm_rc=[-35,1]
 ```

-My speculation is that Splunk does some low-level stuff with the filesystem for files it monitors, and VirtualBox fails to implement that in a way Splunk is expecting.
-Insights welcome.
+I am still troubleshooting this.

+## Httpbin Issues

+My [FastAPI Httpbin project](https://github.com/dmuth/fastapi-httpbin) doesn't behave right when run in development mode in a Docker container spawned by this app.
+Specifically, the functionality of FastAPI to reload itself when a file is changed does not seem to work.
+For now, the workaround is to restart the FastAPI server when new changes are to be tested, or to not run it in a container in the first place.

+Production use is unaffected.

+## FAQ: Are there any other issues

 ## Get In Touch